The future of buy now, pay later

 With their spending power, these shoppers have high potential for becoming valuable long-term customers.
 Seven in 10 BNPL users make more than $75,000 per year, according to research by Cornerstone Advisors.

 The economic toll of the global coronavirus pandemic sparked widespread adoption of buy now, pay later.
-Nearly half of U.S. consumers (45%) used a BNPL provider like Affirm to make a purchase during 2020.
 That’s because pay-over-time options helped many people stretch their spending power.
+And BNPL is still doing that for many shoppers today.

 Why do shoppers like BNPL?

 Buy now, pay later is popular with shoppers for a number of reasons, including convenience, flexibility, and transparency.
 Shoppers can use BNPL apps on their phone or desktop.
 They can also shop with the apps in retail stores.
-Downloads of buy now, pay later apps increased 115% in September 2020 compared to September 2019.
+Downloads of buy now, pay later apps increased 54% in November 2021 compared to the prior year.

 Several surveys conducted in 2020 revealed other compelling factors that led consumers to choose BNPL.
 Research conducted by the Ascent—with 1,800 consumers who made purchases with BNPL services—listed these top reasons: